afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 https://www.levels.fyi/blog/amazon-leadership-principles.html
 ```
 #### 1. Tell me how you handled your non-supportive team members in your team.
+#### or Your team mate is not coping up with tasks being a lead how will you support and guide him?

 **Answer.** Situation: During my time as a DevOps engineer, I encountered a situation where a team member was displaying non-supportive behavior, which was negatively impacting team morale and productivity.

 Task: My task was to address this issue constructively while maintaining a positive team dynamic and ensuring project goals were met.